SprintHive/income-docs/api/v2/DocumentChase.md

 verification, and what outstanding documents are still required to validate the business rules.
 This information could be used to communicate to customers about what documents they need to send with more specificity.

+Contact SprintHive if you would like to enable this api.

 Endpoint: ```income/v2/incomeVerification/${incomeVerificationId}/documentChase```
 Method: GET

+Below is an example response for an income verification where 3 months bank statements or 3 payslips are required.
+The bank statement for july has been supplied but two more months are required.
+The May and July payslips have been supplied, but at least one more payslip is required and there cannot be a month missing in the middle (they must be contiguous).

 Response:
 ```json
 {